woocommerce/woocommerce/readme.txt

 * Localization - Updated IT provinces. #20286
 * Localization - Eircode validation. #20330
 * Localization - Disable postcode requirement for Bahrain. #21103
+* Localization - Make postcode field optional and hidden for Nigeria and label State. #21056

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce/master/CHANGELOG.txt).